Plastikit/plastik-horizontal-multiselect/README.md

 plastik-horizontal-multiselect
 ============

-**This element is only compatible with Polymer 0.5.x.
-At the moment, there is no equivalent for Polymer 0.8.x.**
+**This element is DEPRECATED.
+It is only compatible with Polymer 0.5.x.
+For a version compatible with Polymer 0.9.x and higher, see [`plastik-option-list`](https://github.com/Plastikit/plastik-option-list).**

 plastik-horizontal-multiselect is a horizontal, multi-selectable listbox with support for reset items.
 It was inspired by the [filter controls](http://i.imgur.com/kWMxW0X.png) in the new Google Maps Android app.